 Digging into one’s collection of old mementos can be a thrilling experience.
 From antique watches to tattered letters, these trinkets serve as a remembrance of a period of time in our past.
-For Kyle Nunas, Saigon’s incumbent Consul General of Canada, his connection with the bustling metropolis began with this collection of old photos captured during a trip to Vietnam exactly 20 years ago.
+For Kyle Nunas, Saigon’s former Consul General of Canada (2017–2020), his connection with the bustling metropolis began with this collection of old photos captured during a trip to Vietnam over 20 years ago.

-It’s hard to come to terms with the fact that 1997 was 20 years ago.
+It’s hard to come to terms with the fact that 1997 was over 20 years ago.
 Vietnam, and especially Saigon, has started to rapidly transform into the dynamic and robust economy we know today in the last five years or so.
-Saigon in 2017 still retains some vestiges of its past self in the form of heritage buildings and winding alleys, though that is changing thanks to a new crop of real estate projects looming on the horizon.
+Saigon today still retains some vestiges of its past self in the form of heritage buildings and winding alleys, though that is changing thanks to a new crop of real estate projects looming on the horizon.

 Despite these inevitable growing pains, the city has also started to carve out a contemporary identity, as evidenced through its collection of snazzy businesses, shops and hip cafés that are taking shelter in Saigon’s old apartment buildings.